square-foot/HTMX-FrontEnd/README.md

 ### How it works...

 I am replacing an entire HTML form with one specialized textarea.
-It accepts data structured in TOML -- the reason is I am quite tired of creating separate input boxes and beautifying them -- gets tiresome when dealing with large amount of input.
+It accepts data structured in TOML.
 E.g. If you want to send the following JSON to the server; where value of each field has to be obtained from the user: e.g.
 ```
 {name: "xyz", age: 63, address: {first: "adsfadfdfd", city: "Mumbai", country: "India"},...}
 ```